gopher-fleece/gleece-docs/src/pages/gleece-article.md

 Key questions to consider:
 - Who will be writing code for this system?
-- What is their mindset and workflow?
+- What are their mindsets and workflows?
 - What expectations should we set for contributors?

-Taking these human factors into account leads to systems that are not only technically sound but also sustainable and enjoyable to work with.
+These questions are crucially important for any system that's not only technically sound but also sustainable and enjoyable to work with.

 With this understanding, we distinguishes between two key roles:

 - Developers – Those who implement endpoints as part of specific features.
-  Developers want to focus on their business logic and move on quickly.For them, the goal is to provide the simplest, most intuitive experience possible.
+  Developers want to focus on their business logic and move on quickly.
+  For them, the goal is to provide the simplest, most intuitive experience possible.

 - Maintainers – The service owners responsible for the product's infrastructure and overall behavior.
   For maintainers, it is essential to offer maximum flexibility for customizing and extending the system's behavior at both high and low levels.